Possible Complications In Children With Diabetes

 • start screening soon after diagnosis (when diabetes has stabilised) in all children with type 1 diabetes from the age of 11 years

-• ongoing screening depends on the results - if the first screen is normal, a fasting lipid profile should occur every 5 years
+• ongoing screening depends on the results - if the first screen is normal, children need a repeat lipid profile every 3 years

-• if there is a family history of high cholesterol or early cardiovascular disease, screening should commence as early as the age of 2 years
+• if there is a family history of high cholesterol or early cardiovascular disease, screening should start as early as the age of 2 years

 Auto-immune conditions (thyroid disease and coeliac disease)

 People with type 1 diabetes have a higher risk of developing other auto-immune conditions.
-Screening blood tests are at diagnosis then every year for the first 5 years, then every 2 years.
+Children need screening blood tests at diagnosis and then every 2 to 5 years.

 See more KidsHealth content on diabetes